greyltc/WSL-DistroLauncher-Arch/README.md

-# Arch Lunix on WSL2
+# Arch Linux on WSL2
 Unofficial packaging of Arch Linux to run in the Windows Subsystem for Linux
 # WSL Distro Launcher Reference Implementation
 ## Introduction